deduce-dev/dac-man/docs/examples/csv-simple.md

 # Adapting Dac-Man's CSV plug-in to custom data

-This example illustrates how to implement a change analysis tailored to specific features of the data being analyzed, by creating a minimal extension of the built-in CSV plug-in.
+This example illustrates how to implement a change analysis tailored to specific features of the data being analyzed, by creating a minimal extension of the included CSV plug-in.

 A complete runnable version of the entire script is available at the end of this section, and in the [`examples/csv`](https://github.com/deduce-dev/dac-man/blob/master/examples/csv/) directory of the Dac-Man source code repository,